simonhtet10/Haptic-Knob/firmware/DEBUGGING.md

 ### Unlabeled motor phase leads

-**Problem:** the motor's phase connections are bare surface pads with no markings or documentation.
+**Problem:** the motor's phase connections are bare recessed surface pads with no markings on it or documentation available.

 **Method:** measured resistance across pad pairs with a DMM.
-Three pads read ~6.8 Ω pairwise — consistent with the datasheet's 6.34 Ω phase-to-phase plus lead and probe resistance — identifying them as the windings.
+Three pads read around 6.8 Ω pairwise which is consistent with the datasheet's 6.34 Ω phase-to-phase plus lead and probe resistance — identifying them as the windings.
 In a wye-connected 3-phase motor any pad triplet reading equal pairwise resistance is the phase set, and phase *order* only sets rotation direction, which is corrected in firmware.

-**Fix:** soldered directly to the pads, with hot glue for strain relief.
+**Fix:** soldered directly to the recessed pads, with hot glue for strain relief.

 ---